(* updated August 17, 2020)

 The Las Vegas Natural History Museum is quite expansive offering a number of unique exhibits as well as a children’s hands-on section.
 The Marjorie Barrick Museum of Natural History offers exhibits of archaeology, anthropology and natural history of Mexico and the Southwest, plus a traveling exhibit gallery.
 The Lied Discover Children’s Museum offers more than 100 hands-on exhibits in the arts, humanities and sciences making it one of the country’s largest children’s museums!
 The Springs Preserve is a 180-acre cultural and historical attraction on the site that was once home to natural springs and abundant water.
 The Preserve is home to entertainment, exhibits, galleries, trails and gardens that provide recreational and educational opportunities to visitors.
 The Springs Preserve also offers hiking trails and numerous activities for children to learn and play.

-Other museums in Las Vegas include Madame Tussauds Wax Museum, the Liberace Museum, a couple of exotic and classic auto museums, the Titanic: The Artifact Exhibition, the Mob Museum and an exact replication of King Tut’s tomb as discovered by Howard Carter in 1922.
+Other museums in Las Vegas include Madame Tussauds Wax Museum, the Liberace Museum, a couple of exotic and classic auto museums, and the Mob Museum.

 Loving the Outdoors in Las Vegas